glebzlat/Polygen/docs/docs/language-reference.md

 ## Primary

-Primary value is the definition of what should be matched.
+Primary is a definition of a matching pattern or a reference to another rule.

 Primary value types are:
 - Identifier